Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 Ulldeter to Ras de Crançà, 7.8 km hike, 369 m+, 773 m-

-After a while, we reached the wide ski slopes of the Valldeter 2000 ski resort, and we started climbing them.
-Use the cafeteria Les Marmotes, located on top of the slopes, as a reference to avoid getting lost.
+After a while, we reached the wide ski slopes of the Vallter 2000 ski resort and started climbing them.
+Use the cafeteria Les Marmotes, located on top of the slopes, to avoid getting lost.

 The path to descend can be tricky to find, so stay alert!
 Once on top of the mountain pass, walk for about 5 min west, without losing altitude, until you see a small path descending to the bottom of the valley.
 And voilà!
 You’re now in France!